Knife attack at Berlin school wounds 2 girls; suspect held

-BERLIN (AP) — Berlin police say two young children were seriously wounded in a Wednesday knife attack at a school in the south of Germany's capital.
+BERLIN (AP) — Berlin police say two young children were seriously wounded in a knife attack Wednesday at a school in the south of Germany's capital, and a 39-year-old suspect was detained.

-Police said the children were girls, ages 7 and 8.
+The girls, ages 7 and 8, were flown to a hospital.
 One of them had life-threatening injuries, according to a Berlin police statement.

-A 39-year-old suspect was detained, police said, adding that the circumstances of the attack were still unclear.
+Mayor Kai Wegner said that he was shocked by what he described as an “incomprehensible deed.”

+“My thoughts in these difficult hours are with the two wounded girls,” he said.
+“I wish them a speedy and good recovery.”

 Credit: AP